soarsmu/Library-Recognition-In-Tweets/README.md

 For mixed- and cross- settings, the performance will be directly logged inside the log files.
 For within-library setting, in order to get the performance across five libraries, please run the script `./src/cal_within_result.py`.

+Note: we stated we used Sigmoid activation, and we implemented it with Softmax.
+In the binary classification setting, softmax is identical to sigmoid.
+[Reference](https://web.stanford.edu/~nanbhas/blog/sigmoid-softmax/#convergence)

 ## Baselines
 ### Strawman
 The script is also inside `./src`.